22 Best Beach Towns for an Affordable Summer Vacation

 While South Padre may be a notorious spring break haunt, come summer the crowds are long gone and the community becomes an alluring, family-friendly destination.
 There are 34 miles of white sand beach, emerald water, fishing, water sports, sandcastle lessons, and the Schlitterbahn Waterpark.

-Stay: Two-bedroom cottages rent for less than $1,000 a week during the summer through Affordable Beach House Vacation Rentals.
+Stay: Two-bedroom cottages rent for around $1,000 a week during the summer through Affordable Beach House Vacation Rentals.

 Tybee Island is a picturesque barrier island perfect for whiling away summer days.
 Less than 20 miles from historic Savannah, Tybee is known for wide, sandy beaches, tasty local cuisine, and salt marshes full of birds and wildlife unique to the Georgia coast.
 There are plenty of fishing opportunities and more than two dozen restaurants, should you not feel like catching your meals.
-Southern chef Paula Deen has a vacation home on the island (which is available for rent).
+Southern chef Paula Deen has a vacation home (available to rent) on the island.

 A beach community recognized by a dizzying list of publications, including Travel & Leisure, USA Today, and Forbes, Hilton Head can easily entertain visitors for a long string of summer days.
 With 12 miles of beach, golf courses, hiking, fishing, kayaking, and hundreds of restaurants, Hilton Head Island may actually sound a bit overwhelming at first blush.
 But there's a concerted effort to keep it feeling like, well, an island retreat, with a deliberate absence of bright street lights and brash colors.

-Stay: Vacation Company lists some one-bedroom, one-bathroom villa rentals that range from $595 to $795 a week in summer months.
+Stay: Vacation Company lists some one-bedroom, one-bathroom villa rentals can go as low as $638 a week in summer months.

 Located between Myrtle Beach and Nags Head, Carolina Beach offers a quieter, slower-paced, and more affordable take on a summer getaway, says Clem Bason, CEO of the hotel deal site GoSeek.
 Described as one of the most down-to-earth beaches on the Atlantic coast, Carolina Beach has a vintage boardwalk lined by rides and restaurants, regular live music, surfing, and hiking and bird-watching in Carolina Beach State Park -- all of which just scratches the surface of this classic American beach community.